fox-it/dissect-docs/docs/source/tutorial.rst

     \sysvol\...\LookAtLan.exe,2004-08-19 22:25:09.860123+00:00,2004-08-19 23:05:15.852375+00:00,41.6 KB

 This already looks much more compact and searchable.
-Finally we can use put the resulting table in a spreadsheet for further investigation.
+Finally, we can put the resulting table in a spreadsheet for further investigation.
 We accomplish this by simply adding ``> db.csv``

 .. code-block:: console